-DOC's huts have long provided essential shelter for Kiwi outdoor enthusiasts and international visitors.
-Situated in a variety of landscapes from alpine to coastal settings these huts are often exposed to New Zealand’s harshest and most extreme weather conditions.
-They protect visitors who seek shelter, and this partnership helps to protect the huts themselves.
+DOC's huts have long provided essential shelter for Kiwi outdoor enthusiasts and international guests of all ages.
+Situated in a variety of landscapes from alpine to coastal settings, these huts are often exposed to New Zealand’s harshest and most extreme weather conditions.
+More than just the huts themselves, the business partnership between DOC and Dulux protects all those who seek shelter within.

 Today’s partnership continues to evolve, with more projects that take a hands on approach including staff from both organizations and empowering volunteer groups to protect and restore our recreational and historic assets.
 Many of these taonga require specialist products, knowledge and technical expertise to restore them, which Dulux is well placed to provide

 - Three-year $1.5m partnership announced to protect DOC heritage huts - media release, 27 February 2013